-Specimens were examined via optical microscopy up to 60X magnification and a fluorescent dye penetrent was used to expose SCC.
-Figure 11 shows XRD residual stress data for the welded plate in both the LPB treated and un-treated regions.
+Specimens were examined via optical microscopy up to 60X magnification and a fluorescent dye penetrent was used to reveal SCC.
+Figure 10 shows XRD residual stress data for the welded plate in both the LPB treated and un-treated regions.
 Tensile residual stresses on the as-welded side of the sample approach +100 ksi (+689 MPa).
 The LPB treatment produced deep compression with a magnitude of greater than -120 ksi (-827 MPa).

-Photographs shown in Figures 12 & 13 show a 304 SS specimen after 48 hours exposure to hot/boiling MgCl2 above 120° C. Examination of the welded 304SS plate revealed no evidence of SCC on the compressive LPB processed side.
+Photographs shown in Figures 11 & 12 show a 304L and 316L SS specimen after 100 hours exposure to hot/boiling MgCl2 above 120° C. Figures 13 & 14 show pipe weld specimens after 24 hours of MgCl2 exposure.
+Examination of the welded plates and pipe weld specimens revealed no evidence of SCC on the compressive LPB processed side.
 The un-processed side, as expected, developed extensive SCC.
-Two welded plates were processed identically, one plate was used for XRD residual stress analysis and the other was sectioned into specimens for SCC testing.
+Two welded plates of each material were processed identically; one plate was used for XRD residual stress analysis and the other for SCC testing.
 There is likely some variation between the location of the SCC cracks and the location of the high-tension region adjacent to the weld between the plate used for SCC testing and the plate used for X-ray stress analysis.
 The compressive residual stresses produced by LPB prevented SCC from initiating in all cases.

-Figure 11.
-XRD residual stress measurements on half LPB treated welded 304SS plate.
+Figure 10.
+XRD residual stress measurements on half LPB treated welded 304L SS plate.